Chamberlain University-California ROI Analysis

 ROI Analysis

 The annual tuition at Chamberlain University-California is $20,462.
-One year after graduation, the median earnings are $83,585.
-Five years after graduation, the median earnings are $84,533, and ten years after graduation, the median earnings are $92,405.
+One year after graduation, alumni earn a median of $83,585.
+Five years after graduation, alumni earn a median of $84,533, and ten years after graduation, alumni earn a median of $92,405.
+The median debt for students is $20,919, and 78.4% of students receive financial aid.

 Generated from College Scorecard & IPEDS data